NocteDefensor/MiraiBotNetAnalysis/Anatomy-of-An-Mirai-Botnet-Attack.md

 ### Follow Up Analysis

 - At this point, We've collected a handful of IoC's.
 We have IP addresses(both from the original attack and the ones contained in the exploits).
 We have a domain.
-We also have some pretty unique strings we may be able to write a yara rule with down the road.
+We also have some pretty unique strings we may be able to write a YARA rule with down the road.
 - Lets investigate that domain.
     - Just days old.
-Also proxied through cloudflare. - Smart.
+Also proxied through Cloudflare. - Smart.
 Don't exactly want to block Cloudflare IP.
 Can still block that domain though!
 ![image.png](/.attachments/image-ab391949-b696-432f-842f-a97e0dac6ea4.png)

 - Next we can share this intel with the community by submitting our IoC's as a pulse on AlienVault OTX.
 I've done so.
 First Pulse for this domain!